jackdesert/pyramid_cookbook/docs/deployment/uwsgi_cookiecutter_nginx.rst

     with your app or the way uWSGI is calling it.
 Check the output from the window where uWSGI is still running to see what error messages it gives.

-    If you see an ``Connection refused`` error in the Nginx error log, check the permissions on the socket file that Nginx says it is attempting to connect to.
+    If you see a ``Connection refused`` error in the Nginx error log, check the permissions on the socket file that Nginx says it is attempting to connect to.
 The socket file is expected to be owned by the user ``ubuntu`` and the group ``www-data`` because those are the ``--uid`` and ``--gid`` options we